 Prime provides POS messaging on certain claims that may be eligible for coverage under Medicare Part A or Part B depending on the Covered Person's circumstance.
-For example, Pharmacies may receive an NCPDP Reject Code of 569, indicating "Provide Notice: Medicare Prescription Drug Coverage and Your Rights," requiring the Pharmacy to distribute the Prescription Drug Coverage and Your Rights form.
+For example, Pharmacies may receive NCPDP Reject Code 569, "Provide Notice: Medicare Prescription Drug Coverage and Your Rights," requiring the Pharmacy to distribute the Prescription Drug Coverage and Your Rights form.
 This written notice informs Covered Persons of their right to request and receive a coverage determination.
-The Pharmacy must take appropriate steps, as necessary, to ensure Medicare Part A and Part B eligible claim(s) are not adjudicated under Medicare Part D.
+The Pharmacy must take appropriate steps, as necessary, to ensure Medicare Part A- and Part B- eligible claims are not adjudicated under Medicare Part D.

-The Pharmacy must promptly reverse the Medicare Part D claim(s) after determining that it was eligible for coverage under Medicare Part A or Part B, and refund any Medicare Part D cost-sharing collected from the Covered Person.
+The Pharmacy must promptly reverse any Medicare Part D claims after determining they were eligible for coverage under Medicare Part A or Part B and refund any Medicare Part D cost-sharing collected from the Covered Person.

 Aside from the Pharmacy's obligation to reverse ineligible claims, Prime may, at its discretion, reverse ineligible Medicare Part D claims.
-Prime conducts outreach to Pharmacies to reverse previously adjudicated claims that have been identified with a retroactive ESRD date of service, or claims where insulin is used in a pump.
+Prime conducts outreach to Pharmacies to reverse previously adjudicated claims that have been identified with a retroactive ESRD date of service or claims where insulin is used in a pump.
 The Pharmacy must reverse the identified claim(s) and resubmit to the Covered Person's correct Medicare Part A or Part B coverage.
 If the Pharmacy fails to reverse the claim as directed, Prime will reverse the claim on its behalf.